How to tell your friends and family you’re getting divorced

 The next stage is family, then friends.
 If you and your ex can decide together who will tell which friends and family members, and if you can agree on what you're going to say, it will help enormously.

-You need to be aware that people have an unfortunate habit of saying inappropriate things, and often focus on how your breakup effects them or your children.
-Classic remarks such as* 'Have you really thought about it?'* or 'But what about the children?' are not uncommon.
+You need to be aware that people have an unfortunate habit of saying inappropriate things, and often focus on how your breakup affects them or your children.
+Classic remarks such as 'Have you really thought about it?' or 'But what about the children?' are not uncommon.
 The best way to manage this is to be prepared.
 Be prepared to point out to them that your children are always your first consideration, and that what you need from them is to be supported, not undermined or judged.

 Don't agonise over other people's reactions

 You can never predict how people will behave, especially when you’re telling family about divorce.
-You can feel let-down by people you thought would understand, and surprised by those you thought would understand.
+You can feel let down by people you thought would understand, and surprised by those you thought would understand.

 Remember that you can't control how other people behave.
 You have your own emotions to deal with and you don't need to take on their issues.
 People who react badly often do so because the thought of divorce frightens them, especially if they themselves are going through a difficult patch in their own relationship.